go-pkgz/routegroup/README.md

 - Fully compatible with the `http.Handler` interface and can be used as a drop-in replacement for `http.ServeMux`.
 - No external dependencies.

+## Requirements

+- Go 1.23 or higher
+  *(This library uses `http.Request.Pattern` to make route patterns available to global middlewares and relies on the enhanced `http.ServeMux` routing behavior introduced in Go 1.22/1.23)*

 ## Install and update

 `go get -u github.com/go-pkgz/routegroup`